How to make your business tax compliant and VAT efficient

 Tax compliance experts, Meridian, give their expert tips on recovering foreign VAT.

-- Original invoices are key – this means that when you get your receipt/ invoice, it should not say duplicate/copy.
-It should also show the date, suppliers’ name, and VAT number.
+- Original invoices are key – this means that when you get your receipt or invoice, it should not say ‘duplicate’ or 'copy’.
+It should also show the date, the supplier's name, and the VAT number.

-- If in doubt whether a receipt is eligible or not for VAT, keep it! - It can always be discarded later on!
+- If you’re not sure whether a receipt is eligible or not for VAT, keep it!
+It can always be discarded later on!

 Taking control of tax

-So with effective use of digital expenses management and some expert advice, you can make sure your company is tax compliant and VAT efficient.
-With a robust policy and meticulous record-keeping, there’s no longer a need to live in fear of the dreaded tax inspection.
+With effective use of digital expenses management and some expert advice, you can make sure your company is tax-compliant and VAT efficient.
+With a robust policy and meticulous record-keeping, there’s no need to live in fear of the dreaded tax compliance check.

 But that doesn’t mean you should become complacent.
-Any expenses system is only as good as the people who maintain it and all employees need to be fully aware of their shared responsibility to ensure compliance.
+Any employee expense management system is only as good as the people who maintain it and all employees need to be fully aware of their shared responsibility to ensure compliance.